Makuo67/Breast-Cancer-Prediction/README.md

 - *Reason*: To ensure small and stable weight updates
 - Batch Size: 32 (default value)

-### Model 3: Stochastic Gradient Descent (SGD)
+### Stochastic Gradient Descent (SGD)

-The third model utilized Stochastic Gradient Descent as the optimization algorithm.
+The third method utilized Stochastic Gradient Descent as the optimization algorithm.
 SGD is a classic optimization algorithm that updates the weights using the gradients of the loss function with respect to the weights.
 However, the results were suboptimal:

 - Training Accuracy: 62.86%
 - Test Accuracy: 62.28%